ayushmasharma/Hack-The-Solution/README.md

-### Hack-The-Solution
+## Blumen Fitness

-This project is a Fitness website.
+### It is a Fitness and Training website created for Hack The Solution.

+This website provides a new way to start a healthy lifestyle with different Training Challenges, Customized Detoxification Meal Routines, and Workout Schedules for fitness freaks.